Slalamander/inkBoard-docs/docs/source/documentation/types.rst

 Any kind of acceptable dimension, meaning either an integer or float (which translates directly to the number of pixels), or a dimensional string

+.. autoclass:: PSSMarea

+The format in which pssm defines element areas.

 .. autoclass:: PSSMLayout

 The internal representation of a layout in the base ``Layout`` element.
 Generally not required unless using the ``Layout`` element.